Merton College, Oxford: Traditions

 At the 'Time Ceremony', students dressed in formal academic dress walk backwards around the Fellows' Quad drinking port.
 Traditionally participants also held candles, but this practice has been abandoned in recent years.
 Many students have now adopted the habit of linking arms and twirling around at each corner of the quad.
 The alleged purpose of this tradition is to maintain the integrity of the space–time continuum during the transition from British Summer Time to Greenwich Mean Time, which occurs in the early hours of the last Sunday in October.
 However, the ceremony (invented by two undergraduates in 1971) mostly serves as a spoof of other Oxford ceremonies, and historically as a celebration of the end of the experimental period of British Standard Time from 1968 to 1971 when the UK stayed one hour ahead of GMT all year round.
 There are three toasts associated with the ceremony.
 The first is "to a good old time!"; the second, a joint toast to the sundial and the nearby mulberry tree (morus nigra), "o tempora, o more"; and the third, "long live the counter-revolution!".

 Merton is the only college in Oxford to hold a triennial winter ball, instead of the more common Commemoration ball.
-The most recent of these was held on 30 November 2019.
+The most recent of these was held on 26 November 2022.

 Societies

 Merton has a number of drinking and dining societies, along the lines of other colleges.
 These include the all-male Myrmidons, the female-equivalent Myrmaids and L'Ancien Régime.
+The Myrmidon club is open to all members of the college in the present day, male or female, and hosts termly black tie events.

 Merton is host to a number of subject-specific societies, the most notable being the Halsbury Society (Law) and the Chalcenterics (Classics).
 Other academic societies include the Neave Society, which aims to discuss and debate political issues, and the Bodley Club, founded in 1894 as a forum for undergraduate papers on literature but now a speaker society.